-This Recommendation defines the architecture requirements for a data communication network (DCN) which may support distributed management communications related to the telecommunication management network (TMN), distributed control plane communications (e.g., signalling and routing) related to the automatically switched optical network (ASON), and other distributed communications (e.g., orderwire or voice communications, software download).
+This Recommendation defines the architecture requirements for a data communication network (DCN) which may support distributed management communications related to the telecommunication management network (TMN), distributed control plane communications (e.g., signalling and routing) related to the automatically switched optical network (ASON), distributed control plane communications (e.g., signalling and routing) related to multiprotocol label switching - transport profile (MPLS-TP), and other distributed communications (e.g., orderwire or voice communications, software download).
 The DCN architecture considers networks that are IP-only, OSI-only, and mixed (i.e., support both IP and OSI).
-The interworking between parts of the DCN supporting IP-only, parts supporting OSI-only, and parts supporting both IP and OSI are also specified.
+The interworking between parts of the DCN supporting IP-only, parts supporting OSI-only, and parts supporting both IP and OSI are also specified - other protocols (other than IP or OSI) are outside the current scope of this Recommendation.